Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Abstract

 \section{Abstract}

 In this paper, we prove pathwise uniqueness for stochastic differential equations in infinite dimension.
 Under our assumptions, we are able to consider the stochastic heat equation up to dimension $3$, the stochastic damped wave equation in dimension $1$ and the stochastic Euler-Bernoulli damped beam equation up to dimension $3$.
-We do not require that the so-called {\it structure condition} holds true.

 \keywords{pathwise uniqueness; regularization by noise; H\"older continuous drift; It\^o-Tanaka trick; stochastic damped wave equation; stochastic heat equation}

 \subjclass[2020]{60H15,60H50}